InsertKoinIO/koin/docs/reference/koin-android/start.md

 ---
-title: Starting Koin on Android
+title: Start Koin on Android
 ---

 The `koin-android` project is dedicated to provide Koin powers to Android world.
+See the [Android setup](../../setup/v3.2#android) section for more details.

-## startKoin() from your Application
+## From your Application class

 From your `Application` class you can use the `startKoin` function and inject the Android context with `androidContext` as follow: